 The co-owners of Colstrip Units 3 and 4 have differing needs for the generating capacity of these units.
 Accordingly, certain business disagreements have arisen among the co-owners, including, disagreements as to the requirements for shutting down these units.
 These business disagreements, in turn, have led to disagreements as to the interpretation of the O&O Agreement, including, but not limited to, whether a 55 percent vote of the Owner's Committee is sufficient or whether unanimous consent of the owners is required to either remove a Colstrip unit from service or make a determination that the project can no longer be operated consistent with prudent utility practice or the requirements of governmental agencies having jurisdiction.
-NorthWestern has initiated arbitration pursuant to the O&O Agreement to resolve these business disagreements, and two actions have been initiated to compel arbitration of those disputes: one by Talen in the Montana Thirteenth Judicial District Court for Yellowstone County, and one by the Western Co-Owners, which is pending in Montana Federal District Court.
+NorthWestern has initiated arbitration pursuant to the O&O Agreement to resolve these business disagreements, and two actions have been initiated to compel arbitration of those disputes: one by

+Talen in the Montana Thirteenth Judicial District Court for Yellowstone County, and one by the Western Co-Owners, which is pending in Montana Federal District Court.
 Both the arbitration and these legal proceedings remain pending.

 In addition, there are legal proceedings pending in Montana Federal District Court with respect to the validity and constitutionality of changes to Montana law enacted in 2021 after the foregoing disputes arose.
 The Western Co-Owners are plaintiffs in those proceedings.
 Specifically, the Western Co-Owners challenged the validity and constitutionality of Montana Senate Bill 265, which purports to modify the provisions in the O&O Agreement governing arbitration of any controversies arising out of or relating to the O&O Agreement to require arbitration before a single arbitrator experienced in the subject matter, in Montana (as opposed to Washington), and under Montana law (as opposed to Washington).
 NorthWestern and Talen are defendants with regard to the claims against Senate Bill 265.
-The Western Co-Owners also challenged the constitutionality of Senate Bill 266, which purports to make (1) the failure or refusal of an owner of a jointly owned electrical generation facility in the state to fund its share of operating costs associated with a jointly owned electrical generation facility, and (2) conduct by one or more owners of a jointly owned electrical generation facility in the state to bring about permanent closure of a generating unit of a facility without seeking and obtaining the consent of all co-owners of a generating unit, violations of Montana's Consumer protection Act.
-These legal proceedings remain pending.
+The Western Co-Owners also challenged the constitutionality of Senate Bill 266, which purports to make (1) the failure or refusal of an owner of a jointly owned electrical generation facility in the state to fund its share of operating costs associated with a jointly owned electrical generation facility in the state to bring about permanent closure of a generating unit of a facility without seeking and obtaining the consent of all co-owners of a generating unit, violations of Montana's Consumer protection Act.

 On May 9, 2022, Talen, the operator of Colstrip, together with affiliates, commenced a voluntary case under Chapter 11 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court for the Southern District of Texas (Houston Division).
-All activity in the Colstrip legal proceedings referred to above has been suspended by the automatic stay arising out of Talen's bankruptcy proceeding.
+This resulted in a temporary suspension of activity in the Colstrip legal proceedings described above.
+On the stipulation of the parties, the stay of proceedings was lifted with respect to the Montana litigation and the arbitration on August 25, 2022.